As ERCOT asks Texans to conserve, one A/C company gives tips on saving energy

 "Try not to use your stove in the heat of the day," Fredlund said.
 "If you're running a 400-degree oven in the kitchen, then you're creating more heat."

-Fredlund also wants to point out another mistake people make when it comes to thermostat usage.
+Fredlund also pointed out another mistake people make when it comes to thermostat usage.

 "A lot of people, when they leave for the day, they turn the thermostat up and some of them actually turn it off when you get home.
 And it's been 100 degrees outside, that air conditioning is going to run so much longer to bring it back down to your set point than you had just turned it up a couple of degrees and let it run while you were gone," Fredlund said.

-Abacus crews tell us they've received 2,500 calls over the past 24 hours.
+Abacus crews told KVUE they had received 2,500 calls over the past 24 hours.
 If your air conditioning needs maintenance, experts say you want to get that done as soon as possible since we're experiencing hot temperatures earlier.